schubergphilis/terraform-aws-mcaf-securityhub-findings-manager/README.md

 * This deployment method can be used by setting the value of the variable `servicenow_integration` to `true` (default = false).
 * The module will deploy all the needed resources to support integration with ServiceNow, including (but not limited to): An SQS Queue, EventBridge Rule and the needed IAM user.
-* When an event in SecurityHub fires, an event will be created by EventBridge and dropped onto an SQS Queue.
+* When an event in Security Hub fires, an event will be created by EventBridge and dropped onto an SQS Queue.
 * With the variable `severity_filter` it can be configured which findings will be forwarded based on the severity label.
 * ServiceNow will pull the events from the SQS queue with the `SCSyncUser` using `acccess_key` & `secret_access_key`.

 Note : The user will be created by the module, but the `acccess_key` & `secret_access_key` need to be generated in the AWS Console, to prevent storing this data in the Terraform state.
 If you want Terraform to create the `acccess_key` & `secret_access_key` (and output them), set variable `create_servicenow_access_keys` to `true` (default = false)

-## How to format the `suppressions.yaml` file?
+## How to format the `rules.yaml` file?

-> An example file is stored in this module under `examples\suppressions.yaml`.
+> An example file is stored in this module under `examples\rules.yaml`.
 For more detailed information check out the [awsfindingsmanagerlib](https://pypi.org/project/awsfindingsmanagerlib/).

 The general syntax and allowed parameters are: